shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 ## Bundle as a Theme?

-A bundle can be also a Theme in Shopware.
-You will need to implement the `ThemeInterface` like [here](https://github.com/shopware/platform/blob/trunk/src/Storefront/Storefront.php#L23) and run later `theme:refresh` in the console.
+A bundle can be also a theme in Shopware.
+You just need to implement the `ThemeInterface` like [here](https://github.com/shopware/platform/blob/trunk/src/Storefront/Storefront.php#L23) and run `theme:refresh` in the console later.

 ## How will the Bundle integrated?